Arizona Behavioral Health Board Complaint Lawyer | Our Arizona Attorney Provides License Defense

 - SUSPENSION: A suspension stops the behavioral health professional from practicing.
 It prohibits any patient contact or services for a period of time until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the behavioral health professional do certain things (drug testing, work supervision, counseling, continuing education).
-Alternatively, they may need to refrain from doing things (unsupervised home health, using alcohol, etc.) A request for a removal of probation will be needed.
+Alternatively, they may need to refrain from doing things (unsupervised home health, using alcohol, etc.) A request for the removal of probation will be needed.

 - DECREE OF CENSURE: A letter of reprimand is the lowest level of formal discipline against a license or certificate.
 There are no probationary requirements.

 Consultation with Chelle Law

 If you’re interested in learning more about our Arizona Behavioral Health Board Attorney services and how to protect your Arizona license, set up a consultation with Chelle Law today.